Summer-source42/Summer-source42/README.md

 I’m passionate about cybersecurity, systems, and infrastructure — and I strongly believe in learning by doing.
 Below is a selection of practical labs and projects I’ve been working on to deepen my hands-on experience:

-### 🔧 Simple REST API (Python · Flask · Docker)
+### 🔧 Azure Honeypot Attack Map (Azure · Sentinel · KQL)

-Developed and deployed a containerized RESTful API with authentication and logging.
-This project strengthened my understanding of web application structure, API security, and DevOps fundamentals.
+Developed and deployed a security project utilizing Azure Sentinel and a virtual honeypot to track and visualize attack sources.
+This project enhanced my skills in cloud security, log analysis, and creating interactive attack maps using KQL and Azure Sentinel.
 🔗 [Repository Link](#)

 ---